 By the way, we’re talking about a big truck here – not a 1/2 or 3/4 ton pickup.
 If you rent one of those, they’re covered the same way a rental car is.

-Does Maine Auto Insurance Cover a Trailer I Rent?
+Does Maine Auto Insurance Cover a Rented Trailer?

 As long as it’s for personal use, your liability coverage applies just as for the renting a car or truck.
 Physical damage coverage is limited to $1,500.
 If the value of the trailer you rent is greater than $1500, buy the CDW coverage offered by the rental agency.

-Does My Auto Insurance Cover a Truck Rented for Business Purposes?
+Does My Business Auto Insurance Cover a Truck Rented for Business Purposes?

 If your business purchased Hired Auto coverage (part of a businessowners insurance policy or a business auto policy), you may have liability coverage.
 There are ways to cover the physical damage to a truck you rent for business.
 Contact your Maine business insurance agency for answers.